Are You Sure There are 3,500 Calories in a Pound?

 Is it worth it for the average person?
 It’s hard to know when we don’t know with confidence how many calories are in a pound.
 One good thing about tracking calories is over time you develop an appreciation for the number of calories in a meal and at some point you can look at a plate of food and have a good estimation of how many calories and the quality of the calories you are consuming.

 If you decide to track calories just recognize the calculations are estimates.
 Also recognize that if you are counting calories and not seeing the results you expect, it may not be you.
 It may be the caluclations.
 The calculations are not as clean as they might seem.
 So don’t be surprised if what you see in reality in terms of your results are different from what you calculated.
 Simply adjust accordingly.

 By the way.
 Do your trust the nutrition fact labels on the food you buy?
 Guess what?
 The FDA allows a 20% variance on food labels.
-So if food is listed as having 400 calories it may range from 320 to 480 calories.
-Undesirable nutrition facts like calories, fat, cholesterol, and sugar content are frequently underestimated on food labels.
-And, desirable nutrients like fiber and protein are frequently overestimated on food labels.
+So if a food is listed as having 400 calories it may range from 320 to 480 calories.
+Undesirable nutrition facts like calories, fat, cholesterol, and sugar content are frequently understated on food labels.
+And, desirable nutrients like fiber and protein are frequently overstated on food labels.
 This adds to the difficulty of counting calories accurately.

 By the way by the way.
 There are fewer than 24 hours in a day which is why a year is more than 365 days long.
 They too are just close approximates.
 Sorry to have to break you the bad news.
 Aren’t you glad science is so precise and medical evidence is so pure and so evident?

 Article updated 12/23/22.
 Originally published 9/21/15.